JabSYsEmb/Intro_to_Embedded_Systems_Tutorial/README.md

 # Tutorials on Embedded systems
-Learning material for this tutorial:
+Learning materials for this tutorial:
 - Introduction to embedded system Using ANSI C and the Arduino Development Environment by David Russell (part-1)
 - To be continued . . .